skoliver89/listen/README.md

 * Friends list feature requirements
   * Alphabetized list of current friends
   * The songs friends are currently listening to
-  * Should be tapable to open the messaging window
+  * Should be tap-able to open the messaging window
   * Indication of a new message from a friend(s)
   * Online/Offline Status; advanced future feature
 * User Messaging Window
-  * Header: tapable username pointing to selected friend's profile
+  * Header: tap-able username pointing to selected friend's profile
     * Have a button to flag the profile for inappropriate/offensive content (Report)
   * Body: Historical list of messages, newest on bottom (limit most recent 50 for now)
   * Footer: text input box & send button